alxheller/kusama-gifs/README.md

 # ⭐ Kusama gold
 ![kusama-gold](https://user-images.githubusercontent.com/5248378/101297076-4a845a80-3827-11eb-8233-77c2611148ec.gif)

-Anything you'd like to see?
-Let me know!
+Are there any other gifs or styles you'd like to see?
+Create an issue or [tweet me](https://twitter.com/alxheller).

 🤗 Tips are welcome and help me make more!